A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-\paragraph{Diameter ratio} To optimize the value of diameter ratio, it is changed from 0.58 to 0.74 and its effects on the efficiency and flow pattern inside the rotor are evaluated.
-The results of these simulations are shown in \autoref{Figure29}.
-Additionally, velocity and pressure distribution inside the rotor for some of the cases are illustrated in \autoref{Figure30} and \autoref{Figure31}, respectively.

-\autoref{Figure29} illustrates that the turbine efficiency is parabolic in terms of diameter ratio and the maximum value is achieved when diameter ratio is equal to 0.68.
-This can be attributed to the following factors:

-\begin{itemize} \item[-] increasing the diameter ratio consequently increases the tangential component of flow velocity at the inner blade tips, which deflects velocity vectors away from the shaft.

-\item[-] As shown in \autoref{Figure31} and further illustrated in \autoref{Figure32}, increasing the diameter ratio reduces the amount of built-up back-pressure at the rotor entrance and consequently the average relative static pressure \cite{Sammartano2}.
-As explained previously, this increases efficiency.

-\item[-] Increasing the diameter ratio reduces the length of the blade.
-Aside from reducing the time for water to transfer its energy to the blades, the blade curvature is increased amplifying the associated losses. \end{itemize}
+The next step was optimizing the diameter ratio, and the results are shown in \autoref{Figure15}. \autoref{Figure15} illustrates that turbine efficiency seems to be parabolic in terms of diameter ratio \cite{Yassen} and has a low variation for diameter ratios from 0.62 up to 0.74.
+Maximum turbine efficiency was reached when diameter ratio was 0.68 and can be attributed to several factors.
+First, increasing the diameter ratio increases the tangential component of water velocity at each blade's inner tip, which deflects velocity vectors away from the shaft, as shown in \autoref{Figure23}.
+Second, increasing the diameter ratio reduces the amount of built-up back-pressure at the runner inlet that helps increase turbine efficiency \cite{Sammartano2}.
+Finally, increasing the diameter ratio reduces the length of the blade arc.
+Aside from reducing the time that water transfers its energy to the blade, this increased blade curvature amplifies associated hydraulic curvature losses.

-When the value of diameter ratio is 0.68, turbine efficiency reaches a maximum value of 77.5\%.
-This diameter ratio maintains a good balance between the aforementioned effects and is also in good agreement with the theoretical value of 0.657 which was calculated previously.
-Therefore, it is selected as the optimal diameter ratio and used in future steps.
+For a diameter ratio of 0.68, turbine efficiency reached a maximum of 77.5\%.
+This diameter ratio maintained a good balance between the factors discussed above and was also close to the theoretical value of 0.657 and the consensus of \autoref{TableB1}.
+It was used to optimize the number of blades.

-\paragraph{Number of blades} We changed the number of blades from 24 to 40 and analyzed its effects on the efficiency and flow pattern inside the rotor.
-The results of these simulations are plotted in \autoref{Figure33}.
-Furthermore, total pressure distribution inside the rotor for some of the cases are shown in \autoref{Figure34}.